Grilled Greek Chicken Kabobs :: Copycat Zoe’s Kitchen

 - kalamata olives

-- Greek Dressing (see below)
+- Greek Dressing

-3. Slice the zucchini into 1-inch pieces.
+3. Prepare the veggies: Slice the squash and zucchini into 1-inch pieces.
 Slice the mushrooms in half.
 Slice the onion into one-inch pieces, without separating the layers.
-Leave the cherry tomatoes whole.
+Keep the cherry tomatoes whole.

 I love Zoe’s Kitchen and was happy to find your recipies.
 I made the chicken kabobs today and the whole family loved it.
 I’m sure i’ll be making this on a regular basis.
 Thanks so much for sharing!